joe-bloggs-123/Invisible-reCaptcha-addon-for-Gravity-Forms/README.md

 2. Press the + button in the top right
 3. Fill in all details (select reCAPTCHA v3) and press "Submit"
 4. Copy the site keys into the settings for this Add On

+# Google reCaptcha Label

+The Google reCaptcha v3 label is shown be default.
+It can be only removed if the terms and conditions are shown underneath every form.